mkulaczkowski/clusterone-tutorials/openmpi/horovod/README.md

 |---|-------------------------------|---------------------|-------------|
 | 0 | username/clusterone-tutorials | 2018-11-29T01:50:23 |             |
 ```
 where `username` should be your Clusterone account name.
-If you don't have this project, then add a new project using existing github sources option and enter `clusteorne/clusterone-tutorials`.
+If you don't have this project, see [Install](#install) section to add a new project using existing GitHub sources option and enter `clusteorne/clusterone-tutorials`.

 Let's create a job.
 Make sure to replace `username` with your username.